-You can create and customise your tickets by adding a group, family or hidden types, applying limits, capacities and data collection, and including tax information and images.
+You can create and customise your tickets by adding a group, family or hidden types, apply limits, capacities, data collection, include tax information and add images.
 You can also set different prices for dates, shows or sections of your venue.

 Your ticket prices, promotional codes and the design of your ticket are all contained within a pricing group.

 In each pricing group, you may have:

 - multiple ticket types (i.e. Adult, Concession and VIP / Staff or Member and Non-Member)

 - a group booking, which requires a minimum purchase

 - hidden tickets for issuing VIP or special tickets

 - define different capacities on a ticket or